 Know more about the symptoms, diseases and treatment about Healthcare

-ADHD or attention deficit hyperactive disorder is a chronic condition which indicates a group of behavioral symptoms such as difficulty paying attention, hyperactivity and an impulsive behavior.
+Attention Deficit Hyperactive Disorder (ADHD) is a chronic condition which indicates a group of behavioral symptoms such as difficulty paying attention, hyperactivity and an impulsive behavior.
 It is common for almost every child to be restless and inattentive sometimes.
 However, if this continues for more than 6 months or impairs the child’s ability at school or home, then it is considered as ADHD.
 ADHD may occur during childhood and can continue in adulthood.
 It is more commonly observed in children aged between 6-12 years.

 Symptoms of ADHD are observed usually during the early age of a child and become more prominent with the changes in their circumstances.
 The three main symptoms of attention deficit hyperactive disorder include:

 Consult a general physician if the behavior of the child is different from most of the other children of the same age.
 In general, symptoms improve with age.
 However, if ADHD has developed at a very young age, then it can become problematic in adulthood.